What Is Bone Cancer (Osteosarcoma)?

 Osteosarcoma is a cancer of the bone that is most common in adolescents.
 Osteosarcoma usually starts in osteoblasts, which are a type of bone cell that becomes new bone tissue and usually forms in the ends of the long bones of the body, which include bones of the arms and legs.
 It affects more males than females.

 Malignant fibrous histiocytoma (MFH) of bone is a rare tumor of the bone.
 It is treated like osteosarcoma.

-Learn about osteosarcoma and find information on how we support and care for people with osteosarcoma before, during, and after treatment.
+Learn about osteosarcoma and find information on how Sarcoma Center Treatment Team supports and cares for people with osteosarcoma before, during, and after treatment.

 The following information is from the National Cancer Institute (NCI).